Structural Properties of Optimal Fidelity Selection Policies for Human-in-the-loop Queues: Background and Problem Formulation

 where, $r_H, r_N \in \real_{\ge 0}$ and $r_H > r_N$.
-For such a dynamic queue setting, we intend to design a decision support system that assists the human operator by recommending an optimal fidelity level to service each task.
-The recommendation is made based on the queue length and the cognitive state of the human operator which we assume to have real-time access using, e.g., Electroencephalogram (EEG) measurements (see~\cite{rao2013brain} for measures of cognitive load from EEG data) or eye-tracking and pupillometry~\cite{palinko2010estimating}. {We assume that the noisy measurements from these devices can be clustered into a finite number of bins to estimate the cognitive state.
-We study the optimal policy under the perfect knowledge of the cognitive state.
-If the cognitive state is not perfectly known, then our policy can be used within algorithms such as $\subscr{Q}{MDP}$~\cite{littman1995learning}, to derive approximate solutions to the associated partially observable Markov decision process (POMDP)~\cite{spaan2012partially}.}
+We intend to design a decision support system that assists the operator by recommending optimal fidelity level to service each task\footnote{We assume compliance of the operator with the recommendations.
+To account for non-compliance, we can introduce $p$ as the probability of compliance and $1-p$ as the probability that the operator will deviate and follow a different behavioral policy.
+This deviation can be incorporated by using a mixed service time distribution with probabilities $p$ and $1-p$ for the recommended and behavioral actions respectively.}.
+The recommendation is based on the queue length and the operator's cognitive state which we assume to have real-time access using, e.g., Electroencephalogram (EEG) measurements (see~\cite{rao2013brain} for measures of cognitive load from EEG data) or eye-tracking and pupillometry~\cite{palinko2010estimating}.
+We assume that the noisy data from these devices can be clustered into a finite number of bins to estimate the cognitive state.
+We study the optimal policy under the perfect knowledge of the cognitive state\footnote{If the cognitive state is not perfectly known, then our policy can be used within algorithms such as $\subscr{Q}{MDP}$~\cite{littman1995learning}, to derive approximate solutions to the associated partially observable Markov decision process~\cite{spaan2012partially}.}.